securisec/r2wiki/options/a/af/afl.md

 - `afl`   list functions
 - `aflc`   count of functions
 - `aflj`   list functions in json
+	> `aflj` can be used to show the size of a function
 - `afll`   list functions in verbose mode
 - `aflq`   list functions in quiet mode
 - `aflqj`   list functions in json quiet mode